openbaton/docs/docs/iperf-NSR.md

 ### Using dashboard

-If you want to use the Dashboard, open the GUI, go to `Catalogue -> NS Descriptors` and choose the NSD of you choice by clicking on `Upload NSD` and selecting the Descriptor's json file.
+If you want to use the Dashboard (checkout the [dashboard documentation][dashboard] for more information on how to use it), open it at the URL http://your-ip-here:8080, go to `Catalogue -> NS Descriptors` and choose the NSD of your choice by clicking on `Upload NSD` and selecting the Descriptor's json file.

 ![Onboarding-NSD][nsd-onboarding]

 ### Using CLI

-If you want to use the CLI, you need to execute the following command in order to onboard the NSD iof the iPerf scenario by using private IPs:
+If you want to use the CLI (checkout the [openbaton-client documentation][cli] for more information on how to install it), you need to execute the following command in order to onboard the NSD iof the iPerf scenario by using private IPs:

 ```bash
 $./openbaton.sh NetworkServiceDescriptor-create tutorial-iperf-NSR-privateIPs.json